 NUNCHAKUS AND FIREMEN

-Judge Sonia Sotomayor of the 2nd U.S. Circuit Court of Appeals, viewed by some as the front-runner, may already feel as if she has been through the confirmation wars, given all the attention she has already gotten.
-Late last week Sotomayor's health -- she has diabetes -- was also raised as a possible issue.
-"She's a very good target," said Curt Levey of the conservative Committee for Justice, a veteran of confirmation battles.
+Judge Sonia Sotomayor of the U.S. Court of Appeals for the 2d Circuit, viewed by some as the front-runner, may already feel as if she has been through the confirmation wars, given all the attention she has already gotten.
+Late last week Sotomayor’s health — she has diabetes — was also raised as a possible issue.
+“She’s a very good target,” said Curt Levey of the conservative Committee for Justice, a veteran of confirmation battles.

 Another per curiam opinion, this one in a Connecticut case, has also gotten Sotomayor into trouble with conservative commentators.
 She was on the panel that issued a brief, unpublished opinion that approved the city of New Haven’s decision to withdraw an exam for firefighters because no African-Americans who took the test made the cut for promotion.
 The ruling was appealed to the Supreme Court by the white firefighters (and one Hispanic) who were not promoted in Ricci v.
 DeStefano and is now pending.